 Water damage is a relatively rare occurrence, but it's still important to understand the costs of restoring it if it does happen.
 A broken pipe, leaky roof, or natural disaster can all cause water damage, and older homes are more likely to have old pipes that can lead to extensive repairs.
 Water damage can be easy for a professional to clean up, but it may have penetrated the floor and furniture.
 Cracks and stains on the roof can be signs of more serious problems like structural or water damage.

 The worst type of water damage is sewage, which is water that has been exposed to a known contaminant like sewage or groundwater.
 Minor leaks in the toilet are classified as the smallest water leaks.
 It's important to budget for these types of disasters so you're prepared if your home suffers any type of water damage.
 If the ceiling has been damaged by water, a professional can make sure the source of the leak has been fixed and that there won't be any mold in a few months.

 That's why it's essential to contact a specialist in restoring water damage after a flood or leak.
 Hiring a professional to repair water damage in your home will ensure that the job is done correctly the first time.
 Structural damage is one of the most expensive types of roof repairs, but the cost depends on how much damage there is and what needs to be repaired.
 This type of water damage is much more expensive than lower classes since it often requires replacing structural materials.

-You may have to pay more to repair other damage related to the presence of water in your home.
-This infographic highlights decisions and site problems that can cause large cost variations in the typical roof water damage repair budget.
+You may have to pay more to repair other damage related to water in your home.
+This infographic shows decisions and site problems that can cause large cost variations in the typical roof water damage repair budget.